seeflood/copy-paste-data-structures/README.md

   - [cartesian tree](go/pkg/tree/cartesian/cartesian_tree_test.go)

 ## Examples For Java
-You can check unit tests in /test/ directory as examples.
+You can check unit tests in [test directory](java/src/test) as examples.

 ### Cartesian Tree Example
 Let's take [leetcode-1526](https://leetcode-cn.com/problems/minimum-number-of-increments-on-subarrays-to-form-a-target-array/) as an example,we can use cartesian-tree to solve it.